 • A People’s History by renowned American monologist Mike Daisey–whom the New Yorker calls “A charismatic performer, his shows have the insightful hostility of the best comedy. ” Here, Daisey finds a copy of the U.S. history textbook from his high school in rural Maine from over 25 years ago.
 What follows is a kind of history lesson, contrasting the history he grew up with and a very different book: Howard Zinn’s A People’s History of the United States.
 A People’s History has sold out performances from the Seattle to Minneapolis, and we are thrilled to bring it to the Nation’s Capital as part of the Fringe Curated Series.

 • Arcade by renowned DC artist and projectionist Robin Bell.
 Bell’s Arcade is just that–an interactive arcade that examines the arcade as a forum for collective communication.
 Fringe will create a public interactive video arcade at the Wharf on Maine Avenue SW where audiences can both play and engage.

-Capital Fringe will be presenting Shakespeare’s Worst.
-This bold comedy is written by Mike Reiss (a four-time Emmy-winning original writer for The Simpsons) and Nick Newlin (a local actor and former Fringe Festival participant).
-Mike will also be presenting a talkback/book signing for his book, Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons in partnership with Politics and Prose.
+• Shakespeare’s Worst, a comedy and great for the full family, was written by Mike Reiss (a four-time Emmy-winning original writer for The Simpsons) and Nick Newlin (a local actor, clown, and all-around great guy).
+In conjunction with Politics and Prose at the Wharf, we will host an author talk and book signing for Mike’s book Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons.

 Tickets on Sale & Festival Schedule will be live June 17.